Haritz07/ML-Wallet-Profiling/README.md

 # 🛡️ Solana Wallet Risk Profiler Dashboard

 This Streamlit dashboard provides real-time, data-driven wallet risk analysis on the Solana blockchain, powered by machine learning and a FastAPI Backend.
-It helps investors, researchers, and security analysts assess the likelihood that a wallet is involved in fraudulent or scam-like behaviour.
+It helps investors, researchers, and security analysts like me assess the likelihood that a wallet is involved in fraudulent or scam-like behaviour.
+Happy Testing!🎉

 ## 🚀 What It Does